-Collision site as a short-term memory.
-Collision sites do not exist in the linear regime and two pulses penetrate one another.
+Collision site as short-term memory.
+Collision sites do not exist in the linear regime, and two pulses penetrate one another.
 However, the transition from the linear to nonlinear response of the medium is accompanied by partial or complete annihilation, as shown in figure 3a.
 This behavior is in accord with measurements in lipid monolayers [12].
-The annihilation events—as calculated from the vdW fluid model—are associated with a long-lived nonequilibrium state whose spatial size can be ≈5 times the width of the wave.
-The shape of the collision site, however, is sensitive to various properties of the colliding waves, including the distance of stimuli from one another and their amplitudes.
+The annihilation events—as calculated from the vdW fluid model—are associated with a long-lived nonequilibrium state whose spatial size can be ≈five times the width of the wave.
+The shape of the collision site, however, is sensitive to various properties of the colliding waves, including the distance of the stimuli from one another and their amplitudes.
 The effect of the latter is exemplified in figure 3b, showing how two waves stimulated at different amplitudes generate an asymmetric collision site.

 Figure 3: (a) Numerical solution of density field as a function of space (x-axis) and time (y-axis) for two pulses in the nonlinear regime.
 Blue denotes the disordered phase and red the ordered phase. (b) Collision site is asymmetric when pulses have different amplitudes.
 Parameters are similar to figure 1.

 To exemplify how information about the two waves can be extracted from the collision site, we connect the peak amplitude at the collision site with the amplitude of the two stimuli.
-The maximum value of the density, pressure, and temperature fields at the collision site is calculated in a region enclosed by the two dashed lines shown in figure 3b.
-The results are plotted in figure 4 as a function of the amplitude of one stimulus while the other is held fixed at pexcpc=190 (solid black curve), 160 (dotted-dashed dark red curve) and 140 (dashed blue curve), respectively.
-The peak of density and pressure shows variability depending on the two amplitudes (figure 4a,b), while the peak of temperature is sensitive mainly to the larger amplitude (figure 4c).
-Thus, at certain situations it is sufficient to read the peak value of a single observable—either density or pressure—to pinpoint the amplitude of the two stimuli.
-However, if the amplitude of one stimulus is small the peak density is multivalued, and the pressure field shows little sensitivity to their amplitudes.
-In such situations reading the peak value from two of observables can be sufficient.
+The maximum values of the density, pressure, and temperature fields at the collision site are calculated in a region enclosed by the two dashed lines shown in figure 3b.
+The results are plotted in figure 4 as a function of the amplitude of one stimulus while the other is held fixed at pexcpc=190 (solid black curve), 160 (dotted-dashed dark red curve), and 140 (dashed blue curve), respectively.
+The peak of density and pressure shows variability depending on the two amplitudes (figures 4a,b), while the peak of temperature is sensitive mainly to the larger amplitude (figure 4c).
+Thus, in certain situations it is sufficient to read the peak value of a single observable—either density or pressure—to pinpoint the amplitudes of the two stimuli.
+However, if the amplitude of one stimulus is small, the peak density is multivalued, and the pressure field shows little sensitivity to their amplitudes.
+In such situations reading the peak value from two observables can be sufficient.

 Figure 4: The maximum value of the (a) density, (b) pressure, and (c) temperature aspects as calculated at the collision site (area enclosed by the two dashed lines in figure 3c) as a function of the stimulation amplitude.
-The second stimulus was held constant at pexcpc=190 (solid black curve), 160 (dotted-dashed dark red curve) and 140 (dashed blue curve).
+The second stimulus was held constant at pexcpc=190 (solid black curve), 160 (dotted-dashed dark red curve), and 140 (dashed blue curve), respectively.
 Parameters are similar to figure 1.